alirahim08/claims-api/README.md

-# Demo ASP.NET Core microservices solution
+# ASP.NET Core microservices solution

 ## What is this?
 This is a transportation claims application developed using a